-Test Gear 2.5 provides motion graphics artists and video editors with a variety of test instruments to make objective measurements of their visual and audio work, all from within Adobe After Effects CS3, CS4, CS5, CS5.5, CS6, or CC.
+Test Gear 2.5 provides motion graphics artists and video editors with a variety of test instruments to make objective measurements of their visual and audio work, all from within Adobe After Effects CS3, CS4, CS5, CS5.5, CS6, CC, or CC 2014.

 While the final measurement of any project is what it looks and sounds like, getting there has previously relied strictly on subjective viewing.
 Test Gear's objective measurement tools make it easyto check video levels and color balance, choose colors, view channel values in detail, and view digital audio, all within After Effects and without the need to apply effects just to make a measurement.

 Waveform Monitor and Vectorscope

 Test Gear provides standard waveform monitor and vectorscope displays so that your work can be analyzed in the traditional manner without expensive outboard equipment.